-The loader is equipped with a deluxe seat.
-The seat can be adjusted forward or back for operator comfort.
-(Fig. 2.3A).
+The loader is equipped with a suspension seat.
+The seat can be adjusted forward or back (1) for operator comfort.
+(Fig. 2.3A1).
+The suspension seat can also be adjusted for an operators weight accordingly (2).
+This gives the loader operator the option of having more or less firmness to the seat while it is being used (Fig. 2.3A2).